 Annual statistics for the High Court 31 December 2019

-High Court Criminal Jurisdiction - year ended 31 December 2019
+High Court criminal jurisdiction - year ended 31 December 2019

 On 1 July 2013, the procedural provisions affecting criminal trials changed with the commencement of most of the Criminal Procedure Act 2011 (CPA) provisions.

 Under the CPA, cases that are High Court-only offences (known as Category 4 cases and are generally murder/manslaughter/attempted murder charges) have their first appearance in the District Court and are then managed in the High Court from the second appearance onwards.
 The rest of the trials heard in the High Court are known as “protocol cases”.
 [1] Protocol cases are made up mainly of serious sexual, violence, drug and fraud offences.
-After a case review hearing in the District Court, a High Court Judge determines whether the protocol case should be heard in the High Court or District Court.
+After a case review hearing in the District Court, a High Court judge determines whether the protocol case should be heard in the High Court or District Court.
 If the case is ordered to be heard in the High Court, it is counted as a High Court case from that time.

 Cases are counted as ready for trial under the CPA once they have had a case review hearing or protocol determination.